sharf91/neural_renderer/README.md

 Detailed documentation will be added in the near future.

 ## Fork Notes:
-Compiles with Python 3.7 and Pytorch 1.10.
+Compiles with Python 3.7, 3.9 and Pytorch 1.10 On both Linux and Windows.

 ## Requirements
 ~~Python 2.7+ and PyTorch 0.4.0.~~